Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Background on Nuclear Reactor Technologies

-\paragraph{Small Modular Reactors (Low-capacity LWRs)} SMRs are envisioned to reduce costs compared to LWRs mainly due to modularization and factory production of components, facilitated regulation, passive safety systems, and shorter construction times that would reduce capital costs, amongst others \cite{robb_stewart_construction_2023, steigerwald_uncertainties_2023}.
-Further, SMRs are proposed for niche applications, such as energy-intensive operations in remote locations \cite{black_small_2021}.
+\paragraph{Small Modular Reactors (Low-capacity LWRs)} SMRs are envisioned to reduce costs compared to LWRs mainly due to modularization and factory production of components, facilitated regulation, passive safety systems, and shorter construction times that would reduce capital costs \cite{robb_stewart_construction_2023, steigerwald_uncertainties_2023, kim_challenges_2026}.
+Further, SMRs are proposed for niche applications, such as energy-intensive operations in remote locations \cite{black_small_2021, sanongboon_techno-economic_2024, al-salhabi_feasibility_2024} or microgrids \citep{testoni_review_2021, michaelson_review_2021}.
 In 2014, \citet{liu_technology_2014} assumed that light water SMRs could be on a high technology readiness level of 7 to 8 and could be elevated to level 9, i.e., the operation of a functioning system, within the next ten years because of experience of similar reactor concepts in the 1950s and 1960s.
 However, the transferability of knowledge from early concepts should be questioned, primarily due to increased safety requirements for nuclear reactors \citep{ramana_small_2021}.
-Operation and construction experience of SMRs is limited to a small number of research and prototype reactors that have, in parallel to their high-capacity counterparts, also suffered from decade-long construction times or are still in the licensing stage and remain years away from actual operation \cite{bose_questioning_2024, pistner_sicherheitstechnische_2021}.
+Operation and construction experience of SMRs is limited to a small number of research and prototype reactors that have, like their high-capacity counterparts, also suffered from decade-long construction times or are still in the licensing stage and remain years away from actual operation \cite{bose_questioning_2024, pistner_sicherheitstechnische_2021}.
 Additionally, to be economically competitive with other low-carbon technologies, SMRs would first have to overcome diseconomies of scale, and even then, cost projections by manufacturers are likely overly optimistic \cite{steigerwald_uncertainties_2023}.
 Nonetheless, SMRs are considered for potential non-electrical applications.
-For example, the NuScale VOYGR is expected to be able to provide a pre-heated feedstock of heat for refinery processes at around 300 °C \cite{ingersoll_extending_2014}, and it is supposed to be compatible with a high-temperature electrolyzer for hydrogen production \cite{ingersoll_extending_2014, henderson_us_2006, bartels_economic_2010}.
+For example, the NuScale VOYGR is expected to be able to provide a pre-heated feedstock of heat for refinery processes at around 300 °C \cite{ingersoll_extending_2014}, and it is supposed to be compatible with high-temperature electrolyzers for hydrogen production \cite{ingersoll_extending_2014, henderson_us_2006, bartels_economic_2010}.
 The only VOYGR order, however, was canceled in late 2023 due to cost escalations \cite{gardner_nuscale_2023}.
+Other projects, such as the Argentinian CAREM-14 reactor, have been scrapped, or are facing increasing delays, like the Ontario Power Generation's BWRX-300 project in Canada \citep{schneider_world_2025}.